amyami187/effective_dimension/README.md

 - In this experiment, we train a classical neural network 100 times over an increasing percentage of randomised labels.
 We then calculate the effective dimension once the model has trained to zero loss each time.
 We also calculate the loss on the test data.
 - The raw data is stored in the data folder, with code to generate it in the generate_data folder.
-The average effective dimension with +-1 standard deviation over increasing randomised labels and the performance on the test data is plotted in the Supplementary Information in Figure 9.
+The average effective dimension with +-1 standard deviation over increasing randomised labels and the performance on the test data is plotted in the Supplementary Information.

 ### Loss_plots
 - The raw data for the simulations are stored in the data folder, with code to generate it in the generate_data folder.
 This data reproduces the training loss for each model in Figure